Sigilai5/cheggTelegramBot/README.md

 # cheggTelegramBot

-#A Telegram Bot that gets chegg answers by giving it a chegg question link.Click the box below to a screenshot.
+#A Telegram Bot that gets chegg answers by giving it a chegg question link.Click the box below to view a screenshot of an example.

 <img src="https://github.com/Sigilai5/cheggTelegramBot/blob/master/screenshots/demo.jpeg" width="320"/>